Organizational chart: what it is, types, and how it works

 Purpose and benefits

-Organizational charts serve multiple purposes, including clarifying the reporting structure, defining roles, and facilitating communication across departments.
+Organizational charts serve multiple purposes, including clarifying the reporting structure, defining roles—which is critical, as organizations with strong role clarity are nearly five times more likely to be healthy—and facilitating communication across departments.
 They are beneficial for new employees to understand their place within the company and for existing employees to see how their roles align with broader company goals.

 Key components